 11.3.1.4.3 Cost Estimates Less than Minimum Posting Amounts.

-If the costs of the estimated Network Upgrades are less than the posting amounts set forth in Section 11.3.1.4 above, then posting amount required will be equal to the estimated Network Upgrade amount.
+If the Current Cost Responsibility of the Assigned Network Upgrades are less than the posting amounts set forth in Section 11.3.1.4 above, then posting amount required will be equal to the Current Cost Responsibility of the Assigned Network Upgrades.

 11.3.1.4.4 Posting Related to Interconnection Customer’s Stand Alone Network Upgrades

 If the Interconnection Customer desires to self-build Stand Alone Network Upgrades consistent with its interconnection study reports, the Interconnection Customer must post the Interconnection Financial Security for the Stand Alone Network Upgrades in its Interconnection Financial Security posting.
 The Interconnection Customer may request to build the Stand Alone Network Upgrades in the Generator Interconnection Agreement negotiation process, and if the Participating TO and the CAISO agree, the interconnection study reports and the second posting will be revised accordingly once the Generator Interconnection Agreement has been fully executed and documents the Stand Alone Network Upgrades.
-If the Participating TO and the CAISO agree to allow the Interconnection Customer to build a Stand Alone Network Upgrade in an executed Generator Interconnection Agreement, the Interconnection Customer’s maximum cost responsibility will be reduced by the cost of the Stand Alone Network Upgrade and both the original and revised maximum cost responsibility will be documented in the Generation Interconnection Agreement.
+If the Participating TO and the CAISO agree to allow the Interconnection Customer to build a Stand Alone Network Upgrade in an executed Generator Interconnection Agreement, the Interconnection Customer’s Maximum Cost Responsibility will be reduced by the cost of the Stand Alone Network Upgrade and both the original and revised Maximum Cost Responsibility will be documented in the Generation Interconnection Agreement.

 If at any time the responsibility for constructing the Stand Alone Network Upgrade, or a portion thereof, reverts to the Participating TO, the Interconnection Customer will be required to revise its Interconnection Financial Security posting within thirty (30) calendar days to reflect that the Participating TO will build the Stand Alone Network Upgrade.
-The Interconnection Customer’s maximum cost responsibility also will be revised to reflect that the Participating TO will build the Stand Alone Network Upgrade.
+The Interconnection Customer’s Maximum Cost Responsibility also will be revised to reflect that the Participating TO will build the Stand Alone Network Upgrade.
 Failure to make a timely posting adjustment will result in the withdrawal of the Interconnection Request in accordance with Section 3.8.
 If an Interconnection Customer has been allowed to reduce its Interconnection Financial Security posting following the execution of its Generator Interconnection Agreement and subsequently withdraws, the amount of the Interconnection Financial Security that is determined to be refundable under Section 11.4.2 will be reduced by the amount of the Interconnection Financial Security posting the Interconnection Customer avoided through the self-build option.

 …